Traditional Liver Dumpling Soup

 Top Tips

-- Do not fry the dumplings before adding them into the soup.
+- Do not fry the dumplings before adding them to the soup.
 This completely changes the flavor.

 Related Recipes